 If part of the family are having difficulty, the other part will see and feel the effects of it.
 This can have a negative effect on how children feel and behave, leading to feelings of depression, yelling, and/or acting out.

-Children and young people witness a high number of domestic incidents at home, around 60-80% of domestic incidents.
+Children and young people witness a high number of domestic incidents at home, around 60-80% of these are domestic abuse.